 However, regardless of your age and background, there are risk factors for CVD that you can have influence over.

 Smoking is a major cause of heart disease.
-According to the CDC, cigarette smokers are two to four times more likely to develop coronary heart disease than non-smokers and have double the risk of stroke.
+According to the CDC, cigarette smokers are

 The CDC note that even people who smoke fewer than five cigarettes a day can have early signs of CVD.

 Of course, the best way to reduce this risk factor is to give up smoking.
 But this is easier said than done.